SayHomeBuy.com

 what's on this page

-Home ownership comes with responsibilities.
+Home ownership comes with responsibilities and financial commitments.
 Are you ready to take them on?

-Responsibilities like mowing the lawn, repairing and maintaining the interior and exterior, paying property tax, keeping your equity value up, and holding a mortgage loan.
+Responsibilities like mowing the lawn, repairing and maintaining the interior and exterior sections of the home, paying property tax, keeping your equity value up, and paying off each month your mortgage loan.

 These responsibilities may matter if you have other commitments such as attending school or traveling for your career.